status-im/nim-toml-serialization/README.md

   - Decode into Nim data types without any intermediate steps using only a **subset** of TOML.
-    - Unlike typical lexer based parser, nim-toml-serialization is very efficient because the parser convert text directly into Nim data types and using no intermediate `token.
+    - Unlike typical lexer based parser, nim-toml-serialization is very efficient because the parser convert text directly into Nim data types and using no intermediate `token`.
   - Decode into Nim data types mixed with `TomlValueRef` to parse any valid TOML value.
+    - Using `TomlValueRef` can offer more flexibility but also require more memory.
+      If you can avoid using dotted key, there is no reason to use `TomlValueRef`.
   - Decode into `TomlValueRef` from any valid TOML.
   - Encode Nim data types into a **subset** of TOML.
   - Encode `TomlValueRef` into full spec TOML.